-You are aware of the essential current theories of managerial accounting and are able to apply them to your work.
-You display an ability to critically follow and analyse the information in the field and area of study.
-You recognise the challenges of managerial accounting and are able to develop your own skills and practices in managerial accounting.
-You are able to evaluate, develop and reform managerial accounting in an organisation.
+You are aware of the current academic debates and practitioners discourses in the discipline of managerial accounting and you are also able to observe and analyze them in the real life.
+You display an ability to critically follow and analyze the information in the field and area of study.
+You recognize the challenges in the discipline managerial accounting and you are able to develop your knowledge and practical skills in managerial accounting.
+You are able to evaluate, develop and reform managerial accounting practices in a business organization.

 Learning Outcomes: The purpose of the Management Accounting course is to enhance your knowledge and understanding, and intellectual skills principally in the field of accounting data analysis, which can be subsequently applied to make interpretations and draw inferences in the field of corporate finance, corporate governance and financial management.

 The course aims to develop the following Intended Learning Outcomes (ILOs):

 Analyzing the financial statements of corporates to ascertain their financial health by applying various techniques and methods learned in the field of Management Accounting and Economics in different business situations to solve challenging business problems optimize planning and risk management strategies.

 -2 Skills in Critical and Analytical Understanding (IBCRI)